gvwilson/thirdbit/src/fiction/santas/index.md

 hadn't strapped him down.

-He had been lying on a bench whose vinyl cushions were flaking with age in a room that looked like an abandoned subway station. with cracked floor tiles and a truly memorable bouquet that was equal parts damp earth, oily rust, and wet dog, the last of which came from the blankets.
+He had been lying on a bench whose vinyl cushions were flaking with age in a room that looked like an abandoned subway station with cracked floor tiles and a truly memorable smell that was equal parts damp earth, oily rust, and wet dog, the last of which came from the blankets.
 Two square glass panels connected to a boxy battery